alan-christopher/spiels/industry/laying_bricks.md

 their curiosity at how a peculiar system works.
 People generally like to do things that matter, and though definitions of what matters are not uniform, they are not wholly random.
-We would suggest that tasks which are helpful, beautiful, or impressive are likely to inspire broadly; nobody needs further justification for feeding a starving man, or for composing a symphony, or for climbing a towering mountain, except that he could.
+We would suggest that tasks which are helpful, beautiful, or impressive are likely to inspire broadly; nobody needs a reason for feeding a starving man, or for composing a symphony, or for climbing a towering mountain, except that he can.

 Extrinsic motivators, meanwhile, are separate from the task but contingent on its completion.
 In a workplace these usually come in two forms.
 The first,